mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 At this time, the Steamworks.NET library used by tModLoader doesn't support ARM in it's managed code.
 Please use the 20.1.0 Release build on [this fork](https://github.com/MikolajKolek/Steamworks.NET-arm64/releases/tag/20.1.0) by [MikolajKolek](https://github.com/MikolajKolek) to download a replacement Steamworks.NET.dll.
 Please install the ARM64 Linux Steamworks.NET.dll by replacing the existing .dll in Libraries/Steamworks.net/20.1.0/lib/netstandard2.1

+### System .NET SDK Could Not Be Found, No Sandboxing
+If the application is sandboxed, see the appropriate section here.
+If not, attempt the following steps:
+1) In a terminal check "which dotnet" command result.
+You should see information on what the system dotnet install is, and a path of "/my/path/dotnet"
+2) Create a text file at path /etc/paths.d/dotnet with contents "/my/path/dotnet" Try running again.
+If this doesn't work, reach out in the Discord for further guidance

 # Other Issues
 ### RGB Keyboard Bug (Port 53664)